-Pan-International Industrial Corp. and Subsidiaries Mainland China investment information - Basic information March 31, 2022 printed circuit boards
+Pan-International Industrial Corp. and Subsidiaries Mainland China investment information - Basic information January 1, 2023 to March 31, 2023

-Name of the investee in mainland China Main Businesses and Products Paid -in Capital Method of Investments (Note 2) remitt investme from Tai ve outward ance of int amount wan at the of the period Investment current Outward remittar investme from Tai ve outward nce of the ent amount wan in the od end (los Inve income is) of the estee for ent period % Ownership of Direct or Indirect Investment losse stment gains and es recognized in current period (Note 3) investme value of the ent at the end ne period Investment gains repatriated as of the end of the period Remarks Dongguan Pan- International Precision Electronics Co., Ltd. Manufacturing and sale of wires, cables, connecting wires, connecting wire connectors, and wire plugs. \$ 469,532 2 \$ 357,875 \$ - \$ - \$ 357,875 \$ 11,333 100 \$ 11,333 \$ 1,129,454 \$ - Note 6 Fuyu Property (Shanghai) Co., Ltd. Engaging in the e-commerce business of industrial design, other specialized design services, car rental, retail of other commodities, sale of computer and peripheral equipment and software, retail of communication equipment, retail of audiovisual equipment, retail of spare parts and supplies for locomotives, and e-commerce of retail goods and equipment above.
-5,278,892 2 780,168 - - 780,168 23,629 16.87 - 691,219 - Note 8 New Ocean Precision Component (Jiangxi) Co., Ltd. Manufacturing and operation of various types of plugs and sockets and telecommunications.
-274,848 2 - - - - (23,601) 100 (23,601) 639,774 - Honghuasheng Precision Electronics (Yantai) Co., Ltd. Production and sale of hard single (double) side printed circuit boards, hard multi- layer printed circuit boards, flexible multi-layer printed circuit boards, and other 2,456,454 2 2,533,755 - - 2,533,755 67,840 100 67,840 3,993,491 - Note 4
+Name of the investee in Main Businesses and Method of Investments Cumulative outward remittance of investment amount from Taiwan at the nt Flows of period Cumulative outward remittance of the investment amount from Taiwan in the Net income (loss) of the Investee for % Ownership of Direct or Indirect Investment gains and losses recognized in the current period Book value of the investment at the wise noted) mainland China Products Paid-in Capital (Note 2) beginning of the period Outward Inward period end current period Investment (Note 3) end of the period the period Remarks Pan-International Precision Electronics Co., Ltd. Manufacturing and sale of wires, cables, connecting wires, connecting wire connectors, and wire plugs. \$499,380 2 \$- \$27,217 100 \$- Fuyu Property (Shanghai) Co., Ltd. Engaging in the e- commerce business of industrial design, other specialized design services, car rental, retail of other commodities, sale of computer and peripheral equipment and software, retail of communication equipment, retail of audio- visual equipment, retail of spare parts and supplies for locomotives, and e- commerce of retail goods and equipment above.
+5,191,027 2 829,763 - - 829,763 19,176 16.87 817,723 Note 8 New Ocean Precision Component (Jiangxi) Co., Ltd. Manufacturing and operation of various types of plugs and sockets and 292,320 2 - - - (11,942) 100 - Honghuasheng Precision Electronics (Yantai) Co., Ltd. Production and sale of hard single (double) side printed circuit boards, hard multi-layer printed circuit boards, flexible multi-layer printed circuit boards, and other printed circuit boards 2,612,610 2 2,694,825 - - 2,694,825 159,722 100 159,722 3,982,999 - Note 4 and 6) Investment amount approved by the Investment Commission, MOEA

-The cumulativ e amount of outward In compliance e with the investment limit remittance of inve estment from Taiwan to stipulated by t he Investment Commission mainland China at the end of the period Inves stment amount approved by the MOEA for in vestment in mainland China Company name (note es 5 and 6) Inv restment Commission, MOEA (note 7).
-Pan-International Industrial Corp. \$ 4,059,476 \$ 5,795,840 \$
+The cumulative amount of outward remittance of investment from Taiwan to mainland China at the end of the period (notes 5

+In compliance with the investment limit stipulated by the Investment Commission, MOEA for investment in mainland China, (note 7).

+Pan-International Industrial Corp. \$4,317,536 \$6,164,280

 Note 1: The relevant figures in this table are in NTD.
 Where foreign currencies are involved, they will be converted into NTD at the exchange rate on the date of financial reporting.

-Note 2: There are three investment modes:
+- Note 2: There are three investment modes: - 1.
+Direct investment in mainland China.